traci-porter/easypost.github.io/README.md

 For more information on the Shipment Rate Optimizer API, see the [SmartRate Guide](https://www.easypost.com/smartrate-guide).

 > **_NOTE:_**
-> * Labels are returned in .PNG format, but you can request other formats.
+> Labels are returned in .PNG format, but you can request other formats.

 ### Example: Create a shipping label
+The following example shows how to create a shipping label.

 #### Request
 ```
  EASYPOST_API_KEY
  Content type: application/json